ChrisBaker-dev/TerminalApplication/README.md

 ### Profile/Investment Summaries
 Checklist
 1. Update data to be displayed
 - Approximation of time needed to complete: 2 hours.
-Deadline: Friday April 10, 2021.
+Deadline: Friday April 9, 2021.
 Priority: HIGH.

 2. Create tables to display to user

  Approximation of time needed to complete: 1 hour.
-Deadline Friday April 10, 2021.
+Deadline Friday April 9, 2021.
 Priority: HIGH.

 3. Make calculations to display to user

 Information needs to be calculated in order to get a proper summary.
 For example, all stock values need to be checked against their current values in order to see how much growth our profile has made.
-Approximation of time needed to complete: 1 hour.
-Deadline Friday April 10, 2021.
+- Approximation of time needed to complete: 1 hour.
+Deadline Friday April 9, 2021.
 Priority: HIGH.

 4. Utilize tty-table to format
+- Approximation of time needed to complete: 1 hours.
+Deadline: Friday April 9, 2021.
+Priority: HIGH.

 5. Test outputs are correct

 Testing is required to make sure tables are being generated properly.
 Handle exceptions for tables trying to be generated when no trades have been made.

+- Approximation of time needed to complete: 3 hours.
+Deadline: Saturday April 11, 2021.
+Priority: HIGH.

-# Installation
+# R10 - Installation

 Download and install Ruby onto your computer.
 Instructions on how to do so can be found here: [Ruby installation guide](https://www.ruby-lang.org/en/documentation/installation/ "Ruby installation")